 Embedding human rights in conservation

-Having concluded the second year of work on WWF’s three-year Action Plan to implement the recommendations of the Independent Review, we are sharing the steps we have taken as well as an assessment of the work that remains.
+Having concluded the third year of work on WWF’s three-year Action Plan to implement the recommendations of the Independent Review, we are sharing the steps we have taken as well as an assessment of work that remains.
 We are committed to deepening our connections with people, strengthening our safeguard systems, and incorporating the lessons of community partners and human rights experts everywhere WWF works.
-Read the Year Two Implementation Update: Embedding Human Rights in Conservation - From Intent to Action
+Read the Year Three Implementation Update: Embedding Human Rights in Conservation - From Intent to Action

-In 2019, WWF commissioned an independent panel of experts to review how we were responding to reports of human rights abuses by some government rangers in complex and remote landscapes in Central Africa, India, and Nepal.
+In 2019, WWF commissioned an independent panel of experts to review how we were responding to reports of human rights abuses by law enforcement officials in complex and remote landscapes in Central Africa, India, and Nepal.
 Embedding Human Rights in Nature Conservation: From Intent to Action is the resulting report.
 We wanted a tough and unbiased evaluation of our efforts in order to continue to learn and improve our programs.
-We published the Independent Review, which you can find in the column at right, in November 2020 Importantly, the panel found no evidence that WWF staff directed, participated in, or encouraged any abuses.
+We published the Independent Review, which you can find in the column at right, in November 2020.
+Importantly, the panel found no evidence that WWF staff directed, participated in, or encouraged any abuses.
 When concerns were raised, our staff took actions to respond.
 The panel was also unsparing in its conclusion that we need to do more.
-We embrace the panel's recommendations, and we are addressing all of them, in addition to actions we’ve already taken to better meet our commitments to communities.
-We are committed to reporting regularly on progress made against these actions.
+We embrace the panel's recommendations, and have been addressing all of them, in addition to actions already taken to better meet our commitments to communities.
+We committed to reporting regularly on progress made against these actions.

-The reported abuses committed by some government rangers horrify us, and go against all the values we stand for.
+The reported law enforcement abuses horrify us, and go against all the values we stand for.
 We feel deep and unreserved sorrow for those who have suffered.
 We are determined to do more to make communities’ voices heard, to have their rights respected, and to consistently advocate for governments to uphold their human rights obligations.
 Our conviction is that the steps we are taking will help safeguard communities and the nature upon which they depend, and that we and our partners will deliver more lasting conservation as a result.

 Who led the Independent Review?